AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-deploy.md

 -  **Default**—`cron_run = false`, `max_messages = 1000`
 -  **Version**—Adobe Commerce 2.2.0 and later

-Use this environment variable to confirm message queues are running after a deployment.
+Use this environment variable to confirm that message queues are running after a deployment.

 -  `cron_run`—A boolean value that enables or disables the `consumers_runner` cron job (default = `false`).
 -  `max_messages`—A number specifying the maximum number of messages each consumer must process before terminating (default = `1000`).
 Although we do not recommend it, you can use `0` to prevent the consumer from terminating.